icaros-usc/pyribs/README.md

 the RIBS version of MAP-Elites.
 Specifically, we create:

 - A 2D **GridArchive** with 20 bins and a range of (-1, 1) in each dimension.
-- A **GaussianEmitter**, which in this case starts by drawing examples from a Gaussian distribution centered at **0** with standard deviation 0.1.
+- A **GaussianEmitter**, which in this case starts by drawing solutions from a Gaussian distribution centered at **0** with standard deviation 0.1.
 After the first iteration, this emitter selects random solutions in the archive and adds Gaussian noise to it with standard deviation 0.1.